-We’ll admit: shopping for CBD can sometimes be a confusing experience.
-Not only are there loads of products to choose from, there’s also a lot of jargon surrounding this cannabinoid.
-Many new customers don’t know how to distinguish between broad-spectrum and full-spectrum CBD…not to mention CBD isolate powder!
+We’ll admit: researching CBD for pain can be a confusing experience for new customers.
+Not only are there loads of products to choose from, but there’s also a lot of jargon surrounding this cannabinoid.
+For example, many new customers can’t distinguish between isolate, broad-spectrum, and full-spectrum CBD for pain.

-Below, we’re going to take a deeper dive into the differences between these three CBD types.
+Below, we’ll take a deeper dive into the differences between these three CBD types.
 By the end of this post, you’ll have a better understanding of which CBD spectrum best suits your lifestyle.

 Short for delta-9 tetrahydrocannabinol, THC is the chemical that gets cannabis smokers “high.”
 While marijuana strains have high amounts of this cannabinoid, hemp naturally has low THC levels.
 Under U.S. Federal Law, all hemp-derived products must contain less than 0.3 percent THC.

-While full-spectrum and broad-spectrum CBD are similar in nature, only full-spectrum items can contain less than the government required 0.3 percent of THC.
+While full-spectrum and broad-spectrum CBD are similar, only full-spectrum items can contain less than the government required 0.3 percent of THC.
 When manufacturers make broad-spectrum CBD oil, they must separate all the THC molecules.
-True broad-spectrum products should have lab reports that show zero percent THC content.
+Genuine broad-spectrum products should have lab reports that show zero percent THC content.

 Since broad-spectrum products are more refined than full-spectrum goods, many customers assume they’re the better choice.
 However, both of these products have pros and cons that you should weigh against your preferences.

 The main positive associated with full-spectrum CBD has to do with the “entourage effect.”
 Although this theory remains controversial, some scientists believe CBD works best when it’s taken with other naturally occurring hemp compounds.
 Supporters of the entourage effect argue these chemicals work together to produce a more potent therapeutic effect.